open-wc/open-wc/docs/about/rationales.md

 ::: warning
 Unfortunately we are not fully there yet, because of the [bare modules exception](#bare-specifiers) you will need to have a server that at least supports them.
-We recommend our [Open Web Components Dev Server](../developing/owc-dev-server.html) as it does nothing more/nothing less.
+We recommend our [ES Dev Server](../developing/es-dev-server.html) as it does nothing more/nothing less.
 :::

 When would you choose this workflow: